Lambrie/Lambrie.github.io/_posts/2020-07-27-one-liners.md

 {'age': 0, 'gender': 'Male', 'name': 'Lambo'}
 ```

-Sorting a list containing sets, using a built in function for lists and a Lambda function
+Sorting a list containing sets, using a built-in function for lists and a Lambda function
 {% highlight python %}
 a = [(11, 3), (2, 1), (7, 4), (10, -2)]
 a.sort(key=lambda x: x[1])